Porinju Mariam Jose Twitter Review: The Joshiy Movie Receives A Thumbs Up!

 A Good Movie

 Going by the above tweet, Porinju Mariam Jose is a good film, which has some solid performances from its lead actors.
-Joshiy has once again proved that he is the master craftsman.
+Joshiy has once again proved that he is a master craftsman.